MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: Sidebar: Medical VR Training Examples Built with MAGES

 \begin{IEEEbiography}{Manos Kamarianakis,} is an SDK R\&D developer \& ML at ORamaVR, holding a Ph.D. in Applied Mathematics.
 He specializes in Computational Geometry, Geometric Algebra and Computer Graphics applications.
 Contact him at manos.kamarianakis@oramavr.com \end{IEEEbiography}

-\begin{IEEEbiography}{Nick Lydatakis,} is head of platform at ORamaVR.He graduated from Computer Science department, University of Crete where he obtained both this BSc and MSc on Computer Graphics.
-Contact him at nick.lydatakis@oramavr.com \end{IEEEbiography}

-\begin{IEEEbiography}{Dimitris Angelis,} is a machine learning developer at ORamaVR.
+\begin{IEEEbiography}{Dimitris Angelis,} is a Machine Learning developer at ORamaVR.
 He earned his BSc in Computer Science from the University of Crete specialized in classification algorithms.
 Contact him at dimitris.angelis@oramavr.com \end{IEEEbiography}

-\begin{IEEEbiography}{Michalis Tamiolakis,} is content and soft body developer at ORamaVR.
+\begin{IEEEbiography}{Michail Tamiolakis,} is content and soft body developer at ORamaVR.
 He earned his BSc in Computer Science from the University of Crete specialized soft body simulations.
-Contact him at mike.kentros@oramavr.com \end{IEEEbiography}
+Contact him at michalis.tamiolakis@oramavr.com \end{IEEEbiography}

-\begin{IEEEbiography}{Ilias Chrysovergis,} is a machine learning developer at ORamaVR.
-He holds an MSc in Communications Signal Processing from Imperial College London and a MEng in Electrical and Computer Engineering from Aristotle University of Thessaloniki.
-Contact him at ilias.chrysovergis@oramavr.com \end{IEEEbiography}
+\begin{IEEEbiography}{Michael Dodis,} is a networking and Unreal engine developer at ORamaVR.
+He first came into contact with programming through Unity, then went on doing lower-level projects with computer graphics.
+Contact him at michael.dodis@oramavr.com \end{IEEEbiography}

 \begin{IEEEbiography}{George Kokiadis,} is a MR developer at ORamaVR.
 He completed his BSc in 2021 with a Thesis focused on Mobile XR and continues his academic path with an MSc in Multimedia Technology.
 Contact him at george.kokiadis@oramavr.com \end{IEEEbiography}